oodavid/oodavid.com/content/about-me.md

 I have created systems that handle vast sums of money; somewhere in the order of £100m.
 In doing so I have learned all about quoting, contracts, invoicing, aged-debt and credit-notes.

-The same system even handles salary calculations, expenses and mileage claims.
+The same systems even handle salary calculations, expenses and mileage claims.

 ### Electronics